ChatScript/ChatScript/WIKI/PAPERS/Suzette-The-Most-Human-Computer.md

 ## HOW TO BE A LOEBNER JUDGE

-Things to avoid – things that require no imagination:
+Things to avoid - things that require no imagination:

 1. Let the ChatBot pick the topic of discussion.
 It will know lots in its chosen area.
 2. Ask simple opinion questions or who/what fact questions.
 IBM’s Watson won the TV show Jeopardy against top humans, demonstrating uncanny fact abilities.
-3. Ask yes or no questions –a 50% chance of guessing right.
+3. Ask yes or no questions -a 50% chance of guessing right.

-Things to do – anything that stresses understanding.
+Things to do - anything that stresses understanding.

 1. Ask for interpretation of implied facts - _How are a horse and a Sherman tank similar?
 How are running and walking different?_
 2. Ask for actions- In your next reply, please put an x at the end of every word.
-3. Ask real world causality questions – _What happens if you pour a lot of water onto a flat table?_
+3. Ask real world causality questions - _What happens if you pour a lot of water onto a flat table?_

 Just don’t think you are safe forever.
 These questions, too, will eventually fail to discriminate between human and machine.